UPBGE/UPBGE-Docs/source/manual/editors/text/index.rst

    Saves an already open file.
 Save As :kbd:`Shift-Ctrl-Alt-S`.
-   Saves text as a new text file, a File Browser is opened to select the directory to save the file along with giving the file a name / file extension.
+   Saves text as a new text file, a File Browser is opened to select the directory to save the file along with giving the file a name/file extension.
 Register
    Registers the current text data-block as a module on loading (the text name must end with ``.py``).
 Live Edit